Tochemey/goakt/README.md

 It’s recommended to avoid stashing too many messages to avoid too much memory usage.
 If you try to stash more messages than the capacity the actor will panic.
-To use the stashing feature, call the following methods on the [ReceiveContext interface](./actors/context.go) when handling a message:
+To use the stashing feature, call the following methods on the [ReceiveContext](./actors/context.go) when handling a message:

 - `Stash()` - adds the current message to the stash buffer.
 - `Unstash()` - unstashes the oldest message in the stash and prepends to the stash buffer.